ICC4103-202010-WebTech/course-project-mponce-avial/README.md

 comments_id made by the user and then delete all the entries that have the foreign key "registered_user" equal to the user's id.

+# Course Project Part 2

-# Summary of implemented features
+## Summary of implemented features

 * Added routes for api and non api page of:
     * inbox